 Consider purchasing air filters in bulk, so you can easily change clogged air filters as needed.

 7. Check Your Safety Devices

 Your home’s safety devices are essential to protecting your home in the presence of fire, smoke and carbon monoxide.
 Schedule some time to test these detectors and alarms.
-You may discover that your smoke detectors and carbon monoxide detectors need a new battery or a replacement altogether.
-Don’t forget to replace expired fire extinguishers, especially if you use your fireplace.
+You may discover that your smoke alarms and carbon monoxide detectors need a new battery or a replacement altogether.
+Be sure to also replace expired fire extinguishers, especially if you use your fireplace.

 Don’t forget about your security devices, either.
 If you have security cameras, double-check that they’re operating and the live feed is syncing properly.
 Consider installing an outdoor camera if you do not already have one, especially in the days leading up to Halloween.
-Vandalism-related insurance claims tend to spike during this spooky holiday.
-If your property does suffer damages or a burglary, you can submit the footage to the police and your insurance company to prove your claim.
+If your property suffers damages or a burglary, you can submit the footage to the police and your insurance company to prove your claim.